 Most telephone survey research types are conducted through random digit dialing (RDD).
 RDD can reach both listed and unlisted numbers, improving sampling accuracy.
 Surveys are conducted by interviewers through computer-assisted telephone interviewing (CATI) software.
 CATI displays the questionnaire to the interviewer with a rotation of questions.

-Telephone surveys started in the 1940s.
+Telephone surveys (also known as phone surveys) started in the 1940s.
 In fact, in a recent blog, we recount how the predictions for the 1948 presidential election were completely wrong because of sampling bias in telephone surveys.
 Rising in popularity in the late 50s and early 60s when the telephone became common in most American households, telephone surveys are no longer a very popular method of conducting a survey.
 Why?
-Because many people refuse to take telephone surveys or simply are not answering calls from a number they don’t recognize.
+Because many people refuse to take telephone surveys or simply do not answer calls from a number they don’t recognize, prompting a shift towards more frequent online surveys.

 6. Post-Call Surveys

 If a telephone survey is going to be conducted, today it is usually a post-call survey.
 This is often accomplished through IVR, or interactive voice response.
 IVR means there is no interviewer involved.
 Instead, customers record answers to pre-recorded questions using numbers on their touch-tone keypads.
-If a question is open-ended, the interviewee can respond by speaking and the system records the answer.
-IVR surveys are often deployed to measure how a customer feels about a service they just received.
+If a question is open-ended, the interviewee can respond by speaking, and the system records the answer.
+IVR surveys are often deployed to measure how a customer feels about a service they have just received.
 For example, after calling your bank, you may be asked to stay on the line to answer a series of questions about your experience.
+Post-call surveys can also be structured to collect detailed responses about customer service experiences, allowing organizations to gather more in-depth feedback from customers.

 7. SMS Text Surveys

-Many people rarely using their phone to talk anymore, and ignore calls from unknown numbers.
+Many people rarely use their phones to talk anymore and ignore calls from unknown numbers.
 This has given rise to the SMS (Short Messaging Service) text survey.
 SMS surveys are delivered via text to people who have opted in to receive notifications from the sender.
+Respondents can quickly answer questions using their mobile devices, making the process fast and convenient.
 This means that there is usually some level of engagement, improving response rates.
 The one downside is that questions typically need to be short, and answers are generally 1-2 words or simply numbers (this is why many NPS surveys, gauging customer satisfaction, are often conducted via SMS text).
 Be careful not to send too many text surveys, as a person can opt-out just as easily, usually by texting STOP.
+For tips on timing, message length, and compliance, check out our guide on SMS text survey best practices.

 8. Mail-in Surveys / Postal Surveys

 These are delivered right to respondents’ doorsteps!
-Mail surveys were frequently used before the advent of the internet when respondents were spread out geographically and budgets were modest.
+Mail-in surveys, also known as mail surveys, are a type of paper survey.
+Mail surveys were frequently used before the advent of the internet, when respondents were spread out geographically and budgets were modest.
 After all, mail-in surveys didn’t require much cost other than the postage.

 So are mail-in surveys going the way of the dinosaur?
 Not necessarily.
-They are still occasionally more valuable compared to different methods of surveying.
+As a form of paper surveys, they are still occasionally more valuable compared to other methods of surveying.
+Paper surveys are especially useful in areas with limited internet access or when targeting populations that are difficult to reach online, but they can present challenges such as higher data entry costs and slower processing times.
 Because they are going to a specific name and home address, they often feel more personalized.
 This personalization can prompt the recipient to complete the survey.

 9. Kiosk Surveys

 These surveys happen on a computer screen at a physical location.
+A survey kiosk is an interactive touch-screen station used to collect feedback in public locations.
 You’ve probably seen them popping up in stores, hotel lobbies, hospitals, and office spaces.
 These days, they’re just about anywhere a researcher or marketer wants to collect data from customers or passers-by.
 Kiosk surveys provide immediate feedback following a purchase or an interaction.
 They collect responses while the experience is still fresh in the respondent’s mind.
 This makes their judgment more trustworthy.
 Below is an example of a SurveyLegend kiosk survey at McDonald’s.
 The kiosk survey collects information, thanks the respondent for their feedback, and then resets for the next customer.
-Read how to create your own kiosk survey here.
+You can create your own kiosk survey here.

 10. Email Surveys

 Email surveys are one of the most effective surveying methods as they are delivered directly to your audience via their online account.
+Using a survey tool makes it easy to create surveys, streamlining both the creation and distribution process through email.
 They can be used by anyone for just about anything, and are easily customized for a particular audience.
 Another good thing about email surveys is you can easily see who did or did not open the survey and make improvements to it for a future send to increase response rates.
 You can also A/B test subject lines, imagery, and so on to see which is more effective.
 SurveyLegend offers dozens of different types of online survey questions, which we explore in our blog 12 Different Types of Survey Questions and When to Use Them (with Examples).

 11. Pop-up Surveys

 A pop-up survey is a feedback form that pops up on a website or app.
+Pop-up surveys are an effective way to distribute surveys to online audiences in real time, allowing you to reach users directly as they interact with your site or app.
 Although the main window a person is reading on their screen remains visible, it is temporarily disabled until a user interacts with the pop-up, either agreeing to leave feedback or closing out of it.
 The survey itself is typically about the company whose site or app the user is currently visiting (as opposed to an intercept survey, which is an invitation to take a survey hosted on a different site).

 A pop-up survey attempts to grab website visitors’ attention in a variety of ways, popping up in the middle of the screen, moving in from the side, or covering the entire screen.
 While they can be intrusive, they also have many benefits.
 Read about the benefits of pop-up surveys here.